legendzhouqiang/zbus/Readme.md

 #ZBUS = MQ + RPC

-zbus strives to make Message Queue(MQ) and Remote Procedure Call(RPC) fast, light-weighted and easy to build your own elastic and micro-service oriented bus for many different platforms.
+Zbus strives to make Message Queue and Remote Procedure Call fast, light-weighted and easy to build your own elastic and micro-service oriented bus for many different platforms.
 Simply put, ZBUS = MQ + RPC.

 **QQ Discussion: 467741880**
 Star this project if you like zbus:)